LIST-Geoinformatika/foss4g_2023/README.md

 ```

-Remember to destructure props (setActive3d) in react function.
+Remember to destructure props (`setActive3d`) in react function.

 ` const Header = ({ setActive3d }) => { ...`

 Do the similar destructuring in MapComponent, this time only value from useState is needed!

 For better understanding of what goes on in OL-Cesium and toggling between modes we will define two useEffect functions.
-First will initialize 3d map from 2d map and save it in a state so we can access it, while second useEffect will toggle between modes.
+First function will initialize 3D map from 2D map and save it in a state so we can access it, while second useEffect will toggle between modes.

 First useEffect takes map as its only dependency.
 This is because we need to wait for the 2D map to load before we can implement 3D view.
-If there is no map instance saved, we need to skip rest, so add an if statement on top of function.
+If there is no map instance saved, we need to skip the rest, so add an if statement on top of function.
 Now it’s time to instantiate a new OLCesium object and give it a reference to our 2D map.

 ```
 const ol3d = new OLCesium({